"I was being moved by sound. My whole body was light and vibrating..." - Vancouver Yoga Review

 Drawing on diverse influences from Led Zepplin to Tibetan Monks, Pink Floyd to Mongolian throat singers, Matthew’s music defies labels yet feels deeply familiar on a visceral, even cellular level.

-He recently became a member of the Sound Healing Initiative committee under the Global Wellness Institute.
+He is a member of the Sound Healing Initiative Committee under the Global Wellness Institute.

 I'm a lifelong traveler...